josephg/egwalker-paper/reg-text.typ

 We compare these implementations along 3 dimensions:
 #footnote[Experimental setup: We ran the benchmarks on a Ryzen 7950x CPU running Linux 6.5.0-28 and 64GB of RAM.
-We compiled Rust code with rustc v1.77.2 in release mode with `-C target-cpu=native`.
+We compiled Rust code with rustc v1.78.0 in release mode with `-C target-cpu=native`.
+Rust code was pinned to a single CPU core to improve run-to-run stability. // (The reason is that different cores of the same CPU are clocked differently due to thermal reasons.
+Using a single core improves run-to-run stability).
-We ran on a single, pinned core to avoid interference from context switches.
-For JavaScript (Yjs) we used Node.js v21.7.0.
+For JavaScript (Yjs) we used Node.js v21.7.0. // Javascript wasn't pinned to a single core.
+Nodejs uses additional cores to run the V8 optimizer.
 All reported time measurements are the mean of at least 100 test iterations (except for the case where OT takes an hour to merge trace A2, which we ran 10 times).
 The standard deviation for all benchmark results was less than 1%, hence we do not show error bars.]